JNRowe/jnrbase/README.rst

 |travis| |coveralls| |pypi|

 ``jnrbase`` is a collection of common utility libraries that are used in various Open Source projects that I (JNRowe_) work on.
-Feel free to use it, and especially improve it, in your projects!
+Feel free to use it — and perhaps improve it — in your projects!

 ``jnrbase`` is released under the `GPL v3`_ license.